-- 56. Where, by this Ordinance, any reference is made to a Reasonable reasonable time, the question what is a reasonable time is a time. question of fact. - 57.
-Where any right, duty, or liability is declared by this Rights, etc., Ordinance, it may, unless otherwise by this Ordinance enforceable by action. provided, be enforced by action.
+56. Where, by this Act, any reference is made to a reasonable Reasonable time. time, the question what is a reasonable time is a question of fact.

+57. Where any right, duty or liability is declared by this Act, Rights, etc., enforceable it may, unless otherwise by this Act provided, be enforced by action. by action.

-58. In the case of sale by auction,-
+58. In the case of sale by auction-